Portfolio Analysis Based on Markowitz Stochastic Dominance Criteria: A Behavioral Perspective: Proofs

 We then prove the `only if' part by assuming that condition \eqref{eq:th_pwfs} of Theorem \ref{th:discrete_MWSD} holds.
 First, let $\zeta^*$ be the optimal solution to MILP problem \eqref{eq:milp_fsd0}.
 Then, $\zeta^*$ clearly satisfies constraint \eqref{eq:milp_fsd1}.
-Now we evaluate the objective function value of \eqref{eq:milp_fsd0} for any $i \in N$ where $F_Y(y_{i-1}) < 1-d^+$ to obtain
+Now we evaluate the objective function value of \eqref{eq:milp_fsd0} for any $i \in N$ such that $F_Y(y_{i-1}) < 1-d^+$ to obtain

 which implies that \eqref{eq:milp_fsd2} is also satisfied. \endproof

 \textbf{Proof of Theorem \ref{th:milp_mwsd}} We first prove $(i)$ by assuming that there exists $X \in \mathbb{X}$ such that $X \succeq_{d^-}^{d^+} Y$.
 By Theorem \ref{th:discrete_MWSD}, it follows that $X \succeq Y$ and condition \eqref{eq:th_pwfs} holds.
 Then, according to $(i)$ in Theorem \ref{th:milp_msd}, $X \succeq Y$ implies that there exist $\varphi \in \mathbb{R}^{n \times n}_+$, $\psi \in \mathbb{R}^{n}_+$, $\theta \in \mathbb{R}^{n \times n}_+$, $z \in \{0, 1\}^{n \times n}$, $\xi \in \{0, 1\}^{n}$, and $\delta \in \mathbb{R}^{n^- \times n}_+$ that satisfy $\eqref{eq:milp_i} - \eqref{eq:milp_iv}$ and $\eqref{eq:milp_vi} -\eqref{eq:milp_ix}$.
 Moreover, by Lemma \ref{lem:milp_pwfs}, condition \eqref{eq:th_pwfs} implies that there exists $\zeta \in \{0, 1\}^{n \times n}$ that satisfies $\eqref{eq:milp_fsd1} - \eqref{eq:milp_fsd2}$.
 Together, these two results imply that $(i)$ of Theorem \ref{th:milp_mwsd} holds.